EU Licensed4.8/5

 • Restless legs syndrome

-Since April 2019, gabapentin has been a Schedule 3 controlled substance in the UK under the Misuse of Drugs Regulations, reflecting concerns about misuse and dependence potential.
+Since April 2019, gabapentin has been a Schedule 3 controlled substance in the UK under the Misuse of Drugs Regulations.
+This reflects worries about misuse and the risk of dependence.

 Why gabapentin causes sedation

-Despite its name suggesting an interaction with GABA (gamma-aminobutyric acid), gabapentin does not bind directly to GABA receptors.
-Its sedating effects arise from a different mechanism.
+The name suggests a link with GABA (gamma-aminobutyric acid), a calming brain chemical.
+Yet gabapentin does not bind directly to GABA receptors.
+Its calming effect comes from a different route.

 Primary mechanism:

-Gabapentin binds to the alpha-2-delta subunit of voltage-gated calcium channels in the central nervous system.
+Gabapentin binds to the alpha-2-delta subunit of voltage-gated calcium channels in the central nervous system, which is the brain and spinal cord.

-This reduces the influx of calcium into nerve terminals, which in turn decreases the release of excitatory neurotransmitters such as glutamate, noradrenaline and substance P.
+This lowers the amount of calcium that flows into nerve endings.
+As a result, nerves release fewer excitatory messengers, such as glutamate, noradrenaline and substance P.

 How this causes sedation:

-• Decreased noradrenaline release contributes to relaxation and drowsiness
+• Less noradrenaline release adds to relaxation and drowsiness

-• The effect on thalamocortical circuits may promote sleep
+• The effect on thalamocortical circuits, the brain pathways that control wakefulness, may help sleep

 Comparison with true sedatives:

-• Z-drugs (e.g. zopiclone) also act on GABA-A receptors at the benzodiazepine binding site
+• Z-drugs (for example zopiclone) also act on GABA-A receptors, at the benzodiazepine binding site

-• Gabapentin works indirectly, producing a gentler sedation that many patients describe as a "calming" rather than a "knockout" effect
+• Gabapentin works in an indirect way.
+It gives a gentler sedation that many people call a "calming" effect rather than a "knockout" one

 When sedation can be beneficial

-While sedation is often listed as an unwanted side effect, gabapentin's calming properties can sometimes be therapeutically useful.
+Sedation is often listed as an unwanted side effect.
+Even so, gabapentin's calming effect can sometimes be useful as a treatment.

 Sleep disturbance in chronic pain: